octagonal/AnthonyMadhvani_Bachelorproef/paper/011_architectural_patterns.md

 c) A leader message happens when one component can request changes to another component.

 d) A peer message happens when two components are dependent on each other.
 A *unidirectional* flow of state is possible under this relationship.

+* Sometimes a light background color will be used on a component to visualize how it is not equally important to the other components.

+* I*Classname* signifies an interface.

 ## MVC